-Information is made available to patients, their carers, and families about pressure injury prevention, as part of the admission process.
-This information is provided in a user-friendly format and staff were able to describe how they would use it.
-Any patients who have a pressure injury when they are admitted to PPH, are photographed with the document filed in the patient's clinical record.
-Equipment, products, and devices are made available to manage any existing pressure injuries, and for the prevention of further injuries.
+Information is made available to patients, their carers and families about pressure injury prevention, as part of the admission process.
+This information is in a user-friendly format and staff were able to describe how they use it.
+Any patients who have a pressure injury when they are admitted to LDPH, are documented in the patient's clinical record.
+Equipment, products and devices are made available to manage any existing pressure injuries, and for the prevention of further injuries.

-ACTION 5.24 The health service organisation providing services to patients at risk of falls has systems that are consistent with best-practice guidelines for: a.
+The health service organisation providing services to patients at risk of falls has systems that are consistent with best-practice guidelines for: a.
 Falls prevention b.
 Minimising harm from falls c.
+Post-fall management

-Post-fall management Comments Evidence based policies and procedures include risk assessment, prevention, harm minimisation and post-falls management.
-Compliance with the undertaking of falls risk assessments and falls management action plans is audited.
-Staff were able to describe strategies to minimise harm, and clinical documentation reviewed by assessors supported that this is undertaken comprehensively.
+Evidence based policies and procedures include risk assessment, prevention, harm minimisation and post-falls management.
+Compliance with undertaking falls risk assessments and falls management action plans is audited.
+Staff were able to describe strategies to minimise harm and clinical documentation reviewed by the assessment team supported that this is undertaken comprehensively.
 Incident data related to falls is analysed and reported through the organisation's governance structure.
-With the high percentage of PPH patients receiving rehabilitation, falls prevention is a constant challenge.
-The Assessment Team saw evidence of a comprehensive program for falls prevention.
-Rating Met All